open-concord/standards/fc.md

 ## Suspend & Heartbeat
 Sometimes during an extended or semi-permanent connection, nothing happens.
 The suspend and hearbeat actions enable this without wasting system resources on silently dropped connections.
-The direction is intially bilateral, but after the `SUSPEND` flag is send, the direction is between `Sender` and `Receiver`.
+The direction is intially bilateral, but after the `SUSPEND` flag is sent, the direction is between `Sender` and `Receiver`.
+Either party can close the connection, but `Sender` **should** be the only party to send anything else.
 | Flag    | Direction | Contents                                                                | Next Action                 |
 |---------|-----------|-------------------------------------------------------------------------|-----------------------------|
 | SUSPEND |    S -> R | Timeout interval after last heartbeat, as n milliseconds                | (R) Wait n milliseconds     |